marcduiker/azure-functions-university/lessons/table.md

     - Email: *ada@lovelace.org*
     - Region: *United Kingdom*

         > 🔎 **Observation** You'll see that the `PartitionKey` and `RowKey` values are also available in the `Region` and `Id` fields respectively.
 This type of 'entity modelling' is not required for Table entities.
 This is just they way we prefer to structure our data.
 We identify the fields in the business domain we want to use as keys and keep the original fields and their values as is.
 An alternative would be to only keep the `PartitionKey` and `RowKey` values and not include the `Id` and `Region` fields.
 But then you need a bit more mapping in your domain classes to map to the `Id` and `Region` fields again.

         > 📝 **Tip** - use the `Add Property` button to add new fields to the entity.

     ![Storage Emulator Table Add Entity](../img/lessons/table/StorageEmulator_table3.png)

 ## 2. Using `TableEntity` output bindings

-In this exercise, we'll be creating an HttpTrigger function and use the Queue output binding with a `string` type in order to put player messages on the `newplayer-items` queue.
+In this exercise, we'll be creating an HttpTrigger function and use the Table output binding with a type based on `TableEntity` in order to put player data in the `players` table.

 ### Steps